-Matthew Macdonald practices commercial litigation in a variety of areas with a specialty in employment and labour, contractual dispute, confidential information, professional body regulating work, and reputational risk litigation.
+Matthew Macdonald practices commercial litigation in a variety of areas with a specialty in employment and labour, contractual dispute, confidential information, professional body regulatory work, and reputational risk litigation.

-Matthew has represented clients before the Alberta Provincial Court and Queen's Bench, Canadian and Alberta Human Rights Commission and the Canadian Labour Board.
+Matthew has represented clients before Alberta's Provincial Court and Queen's Bench, the Canadian and Alberta Human Rights Commissions and the Canadian Labour Board.
 Matthew has significant experience with both federally and provincially regulated workers in unionized and non-unionized environments.